ESHWARGEEK/Fingerprint_based_blood_group_prediction_using_embeddings_-_models/README.md

 - Collect larger, more diverse fingerprint datasets.
 - Extend to multimodal biometric + health record integration.

+Future implementations:
+- planning to integrate with Large Language models(LLM's) to give structure output along with facts of particular blood group and tell it's users that how this models can give prediction by showing pattern in the fingerprint

 🤝 Acknowledgements

 - TensorFlow/Keras & PyTorch for deep learning frameworks